Ours is a nation of eaters.

 What's beyond dispute, though, is just how essential the cheesesteak has become as a symbol of the City of Brotherly Love.
 Its calories-be-damned gooeyness, and the infamously rigid counter lingo (with? without?
 C'mon, already!), only add to the legend.
 The famous aren't allowed to leave Philadelphia, it seems, without a cheesesteak pit stop.

 Yes, they're gut-bustingly good, but here's the thing: Without the attitude, the cheesesteak would be a minor fad.
-Vento recently caught flak when he posted a sign saying, “This is America.
+Vento recently when he posted a sign saying, “This is America.
 When ordering, speak English.”
 Time for apologies?
 Not hardly.
 It's Philly, after all.
 Maybe you can get away with asking for provolone, but courtesy costs 50 cents extra.

 It all starts with okra.